 Police fail to monitor that the “Observation and Study Exemption” is being carried out according to the law.

-· If a stag hunt took a whole pack of hounds who are trained to chase stags into an area containing stags, with no control of their pack (i.e not staying with-in a controllable distance of their hounds and allowing them to roam freely), should the hunt be found guilty of reckless intent to commit a crime?
+· If a stag hunt took a whole pack of hounds (who are purposely trained to chase stags) into an area containing stags, with no control of their pack (i.e not staying with-in a controllable distance of their hounds, allowing them to roam freely and chase wildlife, failing to stop the chase), should the hunt be found guilty of reckless intent to commit a crime? – (Seems not).